 LEAVING A LEGACY: Sustaining Family Wealth & Unity Across Generations

-Dan T. Garrett, President of The ACU Foundation, says that for thirty-five years he, like other estate planners, approached planned giving pragmatically.
+Dan T. Garrett, President Emeritus of The ACU Foundations, says that for thirty-five years he, like other estate planners, approached planned giving pragmatically.

 What do you own?